Leave a Message

 Q: How do you measure floor plan demand accurately?

-A: By analyzing exact model performance, active competition, pending sales, and real buyer behavior.
+A: By analyzing exact model performance, active competition, pending timelines, and buyer feedback.
+The Archuletta RMV Pricing System tracks model-specific data from more than 600 transactions.

 Example: